Male white-faced darter dragonfly - Vicky Nall

 By working together with passionate partners, we're recreating lost or damaged wetland habitats so they can once again support the reintroduction of lost species.
 Many of our wetland areas were historically drained, degraded or otherwise destroyed, meaning that the specialised plants and animals that lived on them became locally extinct.

-Thankfully, our wetland restoration work has meant that many of these habitats are now ready to welcome back their lost species.
-Following the strict IUCN Reintroduction Protocol we are working to reintroduce a number of plant and animal species, many of which have not been seen for over 100 years.
+Guided by the Reintroductions and Other Conservation Translocations: Code and Guidance for England and the IUCN Reintroduction Protocol , and involving wider partners on this project, we are working to reintroduce a number of plant and animal species, many of which have not been seen for over 100 years.

 Which species are we bringing back?